Ike Boettger: Buffalo Bills (second stint)

-On September 12, 2018, Boettger was claimed off waivers from the Kansas City Chiefs.
+On September 12, 2018, the Bills claimed Boettger off waivers from the Chiefs.
 He made his NFL debut on December 2, 2018 against the Miami Dolphins.

 The Bills placed a restricted free agent tender on Boettger on March 17, 2021.
 He signed the one-year contract on April 27.

 Boettger’s 2021 training camp was delayed because he came down with COVID-19 and missed most of the first two weeks.
 He was named a backup guard to start the season, and then named the starting left guard in Week 8 following an injury to Jon Feliciano.
 He suffered a torn Achilles in Week 16 and was placed on injured reserve on December 27.

-On March 28, 2022, the Bills re-signed Boettger to a one year contract.
-He was placed on the reserve/PUP list to start the season on August 23, 2022.
+On March 28, 2022, the Bills re-signed Boettger to a one-year contract.
+He was placed on the reserve/physically unable to perform (PUP) list to start the season on August 23, 2022.
 On December 19, Boettger was activated from reserve/PUP.
-He was activated on December 19.

-On March 3, 2023, the Bills re-signed Boettger to a one year contract.
+On March 3, 2023, the Bills re-signed Boettger to a one-year contract.
+He was released on August 29, 2023.

+Indianapolis Colts

+On September 12, 2023, the Indianapolis Colts signed Boettger to their practice squad.
+He was elevated to the active roster on September 30.
+He was signed to the active roster on October 11.
+He was released on October 31, and re-signed to the practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+Detroit Lions

+On July 22, 2024, Boettger signed with the Detroit Lions.
+He was waived on August 12.

+Carolina Panthers

+On August 16, 2024, Boettger signed with the Carolina Panthers.
+He was released on August 27.